Character Groups

 Groups multiple expressions together for scoping.

-Example: (?:abc) will just match abc
+will just match abc

 Capture Group